- Dossier Perfume Guide: Which Are The Perfect Scents For You? - August 31, 2021

 Who Is Dossier For?

-Dossier is perfect for anyone who enjoys smelling fabulous.
-It doesn’t matter your gender or how you identify yourself; there’s a fragrance for everyone.
-In my opinion, Dossier would be a fit for someone like myself, who is starting to get into perfumes and doesn’t want to spend the big bucks for a fragrance that may not work out.
+Dossier perfumes are perfect for anyone who enjoys smelling fabulous.
+It doesn’t matter your gender or how you identify yourself; there’s are premium fragrances for everyone.
+In my opinion, Dossier fragrance would be a fit for someone like myself, who is starting to get into perfumes and doesn’t want to spend the big bucks for a fragrance that may not work out.
 It allows the novice fragrance lover to try out multiple scents and learn what works with their unique body chemistry.

 For example, say I was curious about buying Byredo’s Bal d’Afrique.
 Although I’ve read tons of positive reviews, I wasn’t 100% ready to give up a hard-earned $200 for something I may or may not like.
 Instead, I would order “Oriental Vetiver” and get a 1.7-ounce bottle of real perfume that smells like a real thing.